-This privacy notice was published on 22nd November 2023.
+This privacy notice was published on 22 November 2023 and last updated on 22 November 2023.

 I continually review my privacy practices and may change this policy from time to time.
-When I do it will be placed on my profile page on Chambers website
+When I do it will be placed on my profile page on Chambers website.